nbardy/Neural-Force-Field-Art/src/trashPanda/Readme.md

 <img width="300" src="out-0.png"></img>

-Trash Panda JS is a library for writing modern architectures in tensorflow.js
+Trash Panda JS is a library for writing modern attention architectures in tensorflow.js

 It is a collection of layers, blocks, and models re-implemented in tfjs.

-Hopefully, Some of them will be upstreamed to @tfjs/layers and other will remain research.
+Soon it will also contain benchmarks for preformsnce in JS.

 Why?
 I tried to impliment the famous decoder only GPT in tfjs and I noticed there was a lot missing in the standard lib that you would find in torch or tensorflow.